judka-uriel/uriel-book/uriel_en.md

 -->

-The other daughter of Yithro was taken in marriage by Elazar, son of Aharon, and there was born to them <!-- named with an Egyptian name --> Pinehas (Shemot [6:25](https://www.sefaria.org/Exodus.6.25)).
+The other daughter of Yithro was taken in marriage by Elazar, son of Aharon, and there was born to them <!-- named with an Egyptian name --> Phinehas (Shemot [6:25](https://www.sefaria.org/Exodus.6.25)).
 Thus, the son of a Jew and a Midianite woman became one of the greatest opponents of assimilation, when he slew a Jew and a Midianite woman (Bemidbar [25:7-15](https://www.sefaria.org/Numbers.25.7-15)).
 In Sanhedrin [82b](https://www.sefaria.org/Sanhedrin.82b.6)
-it is recounted how Pinehas was humiliated with such words:
+it is recounted how Phinehas was humiliated with such words:
 “Behold how this grandson of Puti undertakes vigilante executions without trial and investigation, which he learned from his mother's father — the idolater Yithro, who fattened calves for sacrificial offerings to idols.”
-But in response to these accusations he was vindicated in that on the other side through the paternal line Pinehas was a grandson of Aharon.
+But in response to these accusations he was vindicated in that on the other side through the paternal line Phinehas was a grandson of Aharon.
 From the example of this case it becomes clear what the difference is: the daughters of Yithro did not turn Jews away, whereas in Bemidbar [25](https://www.sefaria.org/Numbers.25) the Midianite women inclined the Jews toward idolatry.
 Therefore the Talmud